corlissg/Yolov5_GC/README.md

   </div>
   <br>

+This repo is adapted from the original (https://github.com/ultralytics/yolov5) to work in the Jupyter notebook from http://www.goldsborough.me/cuda/ml/cudnn/c++/2017/10/01/14-37-23-convolutions_with_cudnn/.

+It may be temporarily public so it can be cloned from a Google Colab session.

 YOLOv5 🚀 is the world's most loved vision AI, representing <a href="https://www.ultralytics.com/">Ultralytics</a> open-source research into future vision AI methods, incorporating lessons learned and best practices evolved over thousands of hours of research and development.

 We hope that the resources here will help you get the most out of YOLOv5.
 Please browse the YOLOv5 <a href="https://docs.ultralytics.com/yolov5/">Docs</a> for details, raise an issue on <a href="https://github.com/ultralytics/yolov5/issues/new/choose">GitHub</a> for support, and join our <a href="https://discord.com/invite/ultralytics">Discord</a> community for questions and discussions!